seelabs/scratch_docs/xls-xchainbridge.md

 1. A **`Bridge`** is a new object that describes a single cross-chain bridge.

-2. A **`XChainClaimID`** is a new object that describes a single cross-chain claim ID.
+2. A **`XChainOwnedClaimID`** is a new object that describes a single cross-chain claim ID.

-3. A **`XChainCreateAccountClaimID`** is a new object that describes an account to be created on the issuing chain.
+3. A **`XChainOwnedCreateAccountClaimID`** is a new object that describes an account to be created on the issuing chain.

 #### 2.1.1.
 The **`Bridge`** object